 What activities are available when I'm not doing Festival events?

 Steamboat Springs has many other activities to offer.
 Visit our world-class hot springs, such as Strawberry Park Hot Springs, to relax and enjoy the scenery.
 Some of the best fly-fishing in Colorado is here, as well as tournament-quality golf courses.
 Tennis, anyone?
 Biking, hiking, or just browsing the local galleries and dining at some of the finest restaurants in Colorado will easily fill your days.

 Who are the industry attendees?

 The Colorado New Play Festival annually attracts theatre professionals from across the country.
 The Festival is an opportunity to watch rehearsals, interact with peers, hear fresh new work, and unwind in the beautiful Colorado Mountains.

-As a writer may I submit work for consideration?
+As I writer, may I submit my work for consideration?

 The Colorado New Play Festival employs a unique model where we select theatre companies from across the country to work with a writer whose script is being considered for further development or production.
 As a result, we do not accept script submissions.